WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/biweekly-meetings-2022.md

 #### Who did you help this week?

 * Helped some fellow neuroscience learners with coursework
+ * AL: glad you're enjoying!

 #### Who helped you this week

 * SF helped me with ideas for moderation via.
 GitHUB 💚 :octocat:
+ * AL: great stuff that SF is enjoying GitHub!
+ * AL: Shall we put in a role for her at the Turing?
 * KR helped with expenses claim
+ * AL : I'll follow up with Khanisa

 #### What did you achieve?

 * Work on moderation paper
 * Some community management strategising
 * Caught up on emails after holiday break
 * Linked up with CDEI
+ * AL: that sounds awesome! yes definately invite them to the Turing TPS seminar / Whitaker Lab meeting
 * Joined NASA Open Science Initiative discussion
+ * AL: thanks for repping TTW!
 * Completed neuroscience coursework on passive membrane properties
+ * AL: great work! let's enrol you on part 2 and 3!

 #### What did you struggle with?